CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Human Annotation and Verification Protocol

 \subsection{Labeling Criteria}

 We adopt a strict but realistic labeling standard.
-Minor formatting variations, capitalization differences, or missing optional fields (e.g., page numbers) are not considered hallucinations as long as the core bibliographic identity remains verifiable.
-Conversely, any inconsistency in essential fields—such as a non-existent title, incorrect authorship, invalid venue attribution, or fabricated identifiers—results in a hallucinated label.
+Minor formatting variations, capitalization differences, and missing optional fields such as page numbers are not considered hallucinations as long as the core bibliographic identity remains verifiable.
+Conversely, inconsistencies in essential fields, including nonexistent titles, incorrect authorship, invalid venue attribution, or fabricated identifiers, result in a hallucinated label.